lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

   + Finally see how the Patients and Appointments interact in the model for example by examining appointment supply and return visit interval.
 Remember, red boxes are read into the model from team data.
   + As a team, we decide what change to experiment with in the model.
 To make that decision, we should ask: 1) How do we think things will change over time if choose a specific variable to change?, and 2) What relationships in the system will interact if we make the change?
 Ultimately, the team should choose changes that might give the desired result that links to the team vision and team need.

-7. Let's create a new experiment building off of the previous one.
+7. Let's create a new experiment building off of the previous one which focused on the base case - what happens if we make no new decisions.
 The first step is to revise the text in all the text boxes to reflect the experiment you want to do now:

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_question.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Question.** *Briefly describe what your team wants to learn from this experiment.*

 **CC** - What will happen to the Starting Rate and New Patient Wait Time if we increase the Appointment Supply of care coordination appointments overall?

-**MM** - How can we serve 4 new patients with OUD each week? -- no :(
+**MM** - How could we serve more patients with specific conditions, like OUD, with our existing staffing levels?

 **PSY** - What if we graduate more patients who complete 8 or more psychotherapy sessions in their first 3 months?
 What is the effect of working to increase the proportion of patients who 'complete' an evidence-based dose of PSY and then graduate from just 4% to 75%, over time, on (1) the number of patients who complete and are then 'done'? and (2) on the supply of available appts for new patients?